Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

 - Derives 50% or more of its annual revenues from selling California consumers’ personal information.

-The CPA defines “personal information” broadly: information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California resident or household.
+The CCPA defines “personal information” broadly: information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California resident or household.
 For example, personal information includes, but is not limited to, the following:

 - Personal identifiers such as a real name, alias, postal address, unique personal identifier, IP address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers;